The set of solutions of random XORSAT formulae: Proof of Theorem 2

 \subsection{Construction of the sparse basis}

-The construction of a sparse basis, which is at the heart of Theorem \ref{thm:MainSparse}, is based on the following algorithm\FullVersionOnly{, formally stated in Table \ref{table:sync_peeling}}.
-The algorithm constructs a sequence of residual factor graphs $(J_t)_{t \geq 0}$, starting with the instance under consideration $J_0=G$.
+The construction of a sparse basis, which is at the heart of Theorem~\ref{thm:MainSparse}, is based on the following algorithm, formally stated in Table~\ref{table:sync_peeling}.
+The algorithm constructs a sequence of residual factor graphs $(J_t)_{t \geq0}$, starting with the instance under consideration $J_0=G$.
 At each step, the new graph is constructed by removing all variable nodes of degree one or zero, their adjacent factor nodes, and all the edges adjacent to these factor nodes.
 We refer to the algorithm as \emph{synchronous peeling} or simply \emph{peeling}.

 We denote the sets of nodes and edges removed at step (or round) $t\ge 1$ by $(F_t,V_t,E_t)$, so that $J_{t-1} = (F_t,V_t,E_t)\cup J_t$.
 Notice that, at each step, the residual graph $J_t$ is check-induced.
 The algorithm halts when the residual graph does not contain any variable node of degree smaller than two.
 We let the total number of iterations be $\TC(G)$, where we will drop the explicit dependence on $G$ when it is clear from context.
-The final residual graph is then $J_{\TC} \equiv \GC$.
-The following elementary fact is used in several papers on this topic \cite{Luby98,Molloy,DemboFSS}. \begin{remark} The residual graph $\GC$ resulting at the end of synchronous peeling is the $2$-core of $G$. \end{remark}
+The final residual graph is then $J_{\TC} \equiv\GC$.
+The following elementary fact is used in several papers on this topic \cite{Luby98,Molloy,DemboFSS}.

+\begin{remark} The residual graph $\GC$ resulting at the end of synchronous peeling is the $2$-core of $G$. \end{remark}

 It is convenient to reorder the factors (from $1$ to $m$) and variables (from $1$ to $n$) as follows.
-We index the factors in increasing order according to $F_1, F_2, \ldots, F_{\TC}$, choosing an arbitrary order within each $F_t$ for $1 \leq t \leq \TC$.
+We index the factors in increasing order according to $F_1, F_2, \ldots, F_{\TC}$, choosing an arbitrary order within each $F_t$ for $1 \leq t \leq\TC$.

 For the variable nodes, we first index nodes in $V_1$, then nodes in $V_2$ and so on.
-Within each set $V_t$, the ordering is chosen in such a way that nodes that have degree $0$ in $J_{t-1}$ have lower index than those with degree $1$ (notice that, by definition, for any $v\in V_t$, $\deg_{J_{t-1}}(v)\le 1$).
+Within each set $V_t$, the ordering is chosen in such a way that nodes that have degree $0$ in $J_{t-1}$ have lower index than those with degree $1$ [notice that, by definition, for any $v\in V_t$, $\deg_{J_{t-1}}(v)\le1$].
 Finally, for variable nodes in $V_t$ that have degree $1$ in $J_{t-1}$, we use the following ordering.
 Each such node $v \in V_t$ is connected to a unique factor node in $F_t$.
 Call this the \emph{associated factor}, and denote it by $f_v$.
 We order the nodes $\deg_{J_{t-1}}(v)=1$ according to the order of their associated factor, choosing an arbitrary internal order for variable nodes with the same associated factor.